 But as a DIY enthusiast, most times when you test your household appliances, there is a possibility that you might need to hire a technician who would make a second test for repairs.

-So, some small time electricians or DIY enthusiast may not relate to this because getting accurate results of tests wouldn’t be much of a risk, unlike HVAC technician that deals with expensive machinery and electronics.
+So, some small-time electricians or DIY enthusiasts may not relate to this because getting accurate results of tests wouldn’t be much of a risk, unlike HVAC technician that deals with expensive machinery and electronics.

 Other accurate multimeters are the Fluke 116/323 and the Fieldpiece HS33.
 The Fieldpiece HS33 can also measure voltage, temperature or amps and give precise results.